LilyHov/global-shop/README.md

-TThis site created with NextJS on React, using Material UI for the layout, and Cypress for testing.
+This site created with NextJS on React, using Material UI for the layout, and Cypress for testing.
 It also uses Typescript instead of javascript.

 To setup the project after downloading/cloning it from github, simply run `npm install`, to get all the dependencies installed.